Troy Brauntuch (b. 1954, Jersey City, NJ)

 He has had numerous solo exhibitions at Petzel from 2013-2020 and Mai 36 Galerie, Zurich (1994-2012), among others.
 He has participated in numerous group exhibitions including Kunsthaus Graz, Graz (2020); The Warehouse, Dallas (2018); LUMA/Westbau Zurich, Zurich (2014); Regen Projects, Los Angeles (2010); the Metropolitan Museum of Art (2009), among others.

 Brauntuch is a recipient of the John Simon Guggenheim Fellowship (2010-2011).
 His honors also include grants from the National Endowment for the Arts (1981, 1983) the Joan Mitchell Foundation (1999), and a Creative Research Grant (2009) from the University of Texas where he has held a position as an Associate Professor of Art and Art History since 2004.
 In 2005, the students in that department voted him Outstanding Professor of the Year.

-His work is part of numerous public collections including The Museum of Modern Art, New York; The Metropolitan Museum of Art, New York; The Pinault Foundation, Paris; The Museum of Contemporary Art, Los Angeles; The Hirshorn Museum and Sculpture Garden, Washington, D.C; and Israel Museum, Jerusalem, IL, among others.
+His work is part of numerous public collections including the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; the Pinault Foundation, Paris; the Museum of Contemporary Art, Los Angeles; the Hirshorn Museum and Sculpture Garden, Washington, D.C; Israel Museum, Jerusalem, IL, and the Musée d'Art Moderne et Contemporain, Geneva among others.